 - BB-Jungle - Japan

 - Border War - Czech Republic

 - Berget - Sweden

 In answering the question we posed earlier, "how to start an airsoft team" the answer always lies within ourselves.
 What do we want from our airsoft experience?
 We talked a lot about what to do, how you should do it, and why having a team is beneficial but how do we start one?
 The answer is simple, we mentioned it earlier.
-Always look for like minded, passionate people that share the same desires as you.
-In a sports team, its the players that want to been there week in week and out that always stick together and have the most fun.
+Always look for like-minded, passionate people that share the same desires as you.
+In a sports team, it's the players that want to be there week in week and out that always stick together and have the most fun.
 In airsoft, we do what we do for fun, to escape our everyday lives, or try to live out our fantasies.
 Some want to be like our heroes in the military some want to put their skills to the test against other players.
 At the end of the day, our hobby and sport is always better enjoyed as a group so I would highly encourage you to form a team of your own!